Yangyi-Chen/Multimodal-AND-Large-Language-Models/README.md

 - **Transfusion: Predict the Next Token and Diffuse Images with One Multi-Modal Model;** Chunting Zhou et al
 - **SHOW-O: ONE SINGLE TRANSFORMER TO UNIFY MULTIMODAL UNDERSTANDING AND GENERATION;** Jinheng Xie et al
 - **JETFORMER: AN AUTOREGRESSIVE GENERATIVE MODEL OF RAW IMAGES AND TEXT;** Michael Tschannen et al
+- **Pisces: An Auto-regressive Foundation Model for Image Understanding and Generation;** Zhiyang Xu et al